 The ideal discipline for novices

-Autocross is an ideal discipline for novices looking to get their first taste of competitive motor sport.
-Put simply, the aim is to tackle a temporary course, usually between 800 and 1200 metres long in a grass or stubble field, against the clock.
+Autocross is an ideal discipline for novices looking to get their first taste of competitive motorsport.
+The aim is to tackle a temporary course, usually between 800 and 1200 metres long in a grass or stubble field, against the clock.

 How do I start?